-In EDF-VD, deadlines of all HI-criticality tasks are shortened by multiplying them with a scaling factor, and this updated deadline is called the virtual deadline.
-During run-time (at LO-criticality mode), all HI-criticality (LO-criticality) tasks are executed according to their virtual (actual) deadline, according to the EDF order.
-Upon a mode switch, only the HI-criticality tasks are executed in the EDF order w.r.t their actual/original deadlines.
+In EDF-VD, deadlines of all HI-criticality tasks are shortened by multiplying them with a scaling factor, and this modified deadline is called the virtual deadline.
+During run-time (at LO-criticality mode), all HI-criticality tasks are executed according to their virtual deadline, and all LO-criticality tasks execute with their actual/original deadlines according to EDF.
+Upon a mode switch, only the HI-criticality tasks are executed in EDF order with respect to their actual/original deadlines.

 In the case of a LO- to HI-criticality mode-switch, a HI-criticality task demands additional computational requirements.
-Setting a virtual deadline for the HI-criticality tasks leaves enough time to finish the extra workload within their actual deadlines.
-If the virtual deadline is too short, it increases the system density at normal (i.e., LO-criticality) mode.
-In contrast, a large virtual deadline threatens the schedulability of the system after a LO- to HI-criticality mode switch.
+Setting a virtual deadline for the HI-criticality tasks leaves enough time so that the extra workload can be finished within their actual deadlines.
+If the virtual deadline is too short, it increases the system density at normal (i.e., LO-criticality) mode, while a large virtual deadline threats the schedulability of the system after a LO- to HI-criticality mode switch.
 The trick is to determine a balanced scaling factor x, such that the correctness under both execution modes can be guaranteed.
-[7] showed the steps to calculate the minimum x that guarantees the schedulability of all tasks in the system.
-They also proved the improvement in system schedulability by reducing the deadline for HI-criticality tasks at LO-criticality mode.
+[18] showed the steps to calculate the minimum x that guarantees the schedulability of all tasks in the system.
+They also proved that by reducing the deadline for HI-criticality tasks at LO-criticality mode, system schedulability can be improved.

-Remark 1 In this work, we consider a completely different Gang task workload model in a multi-core platform.
-As a result, the approach proposed by Baruah et al. [7] to calculate the scaling factor x, as well as the schedulability test, are no longer applicable for our case.
+Remark 1.
+In this work, we consider a completely different Gang task workload model in a multi-core platform.
+As a result, the approach to calculate the scaling factor x in [18], as well as the schedulability test, are no longer applicable for our case.
 We propose a novel approach to calculate a feasible scaling factor x in this section.

 GEDF-VD.
 Now, we provide an overview of our algorithm (GEDF-VD) considering an implicit-deadline sporadic MC gang task system τ to be scheduled on M identical cores.
 The GEDF-VD algorithm starts by checking whether GEDF can successfully schedule the regular task system.
 A regular task system denotes that, all LO-criticality tasks will execute up-to their LO-criticality WCET and all HI-criticality tasks will execute up-to their HI-criticality WCET.
-It returns SUCCESS immediately if the regular task system is schedulable.
-Otherwise, all HI-criticality tasks can execute up-to their LO-criticality WCETs and their deadline is shortened (i.e., virtual deadline) and set to $\hat{T}i = xT_i$, while all LO-criticality tasks execute up-to their LO-criticality WCETs with their original deadline.
-If any of the currently executing job (of a HI-criticality task) executed beyond its LO-criticality WCET and did not signal its completion by T_i , the scheduler immediately discards all currently active LO-criticality jobs.
+It returns SUC-CESS immediately if the regular task system is schedulable.
+Otherwise, all HI-criticality tasks can execute up-to their LOcriticality WCETs and their deadline is shortened (i.e., virtual deadline) and set to $\hat{T}i = xT_i$, while all LO-criticality tasks execute up-to their LO-criticality WCETs with their original deadline.
+If any of the currently executing job (of a HIcriticality task) executed beyond its LO-criticality WCET and did not signal its completion by T_i , the scheduler immediately discards all currently active LO-criticality jobs.
 Also, the deadline for all HI-criticality jobs is changed to their release time plus their actual deadline.
-Subsection 3.2 provides a detailed description of GEDF-VD algorithm.
+Subsection III-B provides a detailed description of GEDF-VD algorithm.

-3.2 GEDF-VD: A Detailed Description
+B. GEDF-VD: A Detailed Description

-In this subsection, we describe the GEDF-VD scheduling approach in a twophase process.
+In this subsection, we describe the GEDF-VD scheduling approach in a two-phase process.
 First, we describe what happens prior to run-time (denoted as a pre-processing phase).
 In this phase, GEDF-VD determines whether (or not) it is required to set a virtual deadline for the HI-criticality tasks.
 A lower and an upper bound of the virtual deadline is also calculated in this phase.
 Then, we discuss how the jobs are scheduled at run-time (denoted as handling the dispatched jobs at run-time).
 We present the pseudo-code for (the run-time part of) GEDF-VD in Algorithm 1.